gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 This uses a Raspberry Pi 3b to control a WS2812b LED strip.
 The LED strip is strung along the top edge of the porch.
 Each LED strip is enclosed in an aluminum trough, or strip, and covered with a plastic diffuser.
 At each end is a power connection for a 5v power supply and ground.
 At one end is a separate 5v power connection, a ground connection, and a control connection which are all attached to the Raspberry Pi.
-The separate power supply is needed because the there are approximately 510 pixel lights to be driven.
+The separate power supply is needed because the there are approximately 510 pixel lights to be driven in my case.
-THe power supply, a power strip, and the Raspberry Pi are all housed in a junction box.
+The power supply, a power strip, and the Raspberry Pi are all housed in a junction box.

 # High Level Diagram